Breakdown of Kinetic Compensation Effect in Physical Desorption: Conclusion

+We have demonstrated that the Arrhenius parameters effectively vary in a manner consistent with a kinetic compensation effect.
+However the variations in the prefactor are not large enough to completely offset those in $E_a$, and thus a net partial compensation occurs instead.
+As the interaction strength increases, so does the peak temperature, which is expected, but it also means that the variations in $\nu$ are not sufficient to keep the rates almost unchanged.
+Although it could be argued that this is due to the relatively large difference between regimes of interaction strenght (here it is $10\%$), we observed this same behavior for desorption curves with smaller differences.

+A Constable plot in the regime of weak interactions ($< 10\%$) yields a slope that corresponds to a temperature where the rates acquire close values, but not the exact same, and the Arrhenius plots begin to overlap.
+This is consistent with the rates becoming independent of external perturbations.
+We confirmed this by showing that, at this point, the values of $E_a$ and $\ln{\nu}$ become very close to the bare parameters of the surface.
+We observed a similar convergence in the stronger interaction regimes ($\ge 10\%$ of the binding energy), however the temperatures at which the rates become independent of adsorbate interactions are considerably different for each Arrhenius plot in this case.
+Nevertheless, in both instances, the plots tend to overlap \textit{because of a transition to a regime where lateral interactions become negligible}, and not due to mutual compensation.

+The data points on the Constable plot represent the \textit{apparent} Arrhenius parameters, and although this method of analysis works well within the weak interaction regime, our stronger interaction regime data shows that there can be instances of the KCE in instances where non-Arrhenius behavior is observed, and that these effects may be overlooked due to the strict criteria used to determine the occurrence a KCE and the IKR.

-The behavior we observe could very likely help elucidate compensation effects observed in other systems, because it is common to observe curved Arrhenius, as well as entropy-enthalpy, plots for many processes \cite{LiuGuo:01,Yelon:12}, and this feature is often overlooked during data analysis.
-A better understanding of this phenomenon can help achieve controlled thermally activated events and provide a means to accurately parameterize many biological, chemical and physical processes that share common features in their compensation effects.
+The behavior we observe could very likely help elucidate and compensation effects and isokinetic relations observed in other systems.
+A better understanding of this phenomenon can help achieve controlled activated events and provide a means to accurately parameterize many biological, chemical and physical processes that share common features in their compensation effects.